braheezy/braheezy.github.io/content/posts/ms-pacman-dev-log-1/index.md

 - [Hangman](https://github.com/braheezy/hangman)
 ![hangman](assets/light-demo-hangman.png)

 In both cases though, the game just happened to be the *type* of application I was writing.
 For Snake, it was my first GUI-from-scratch project and [Tkinter](https://www.wikiwand.com/en/Tkinter) graphics were the focus.
-For Hangman, it was my first non-trivial TUI and TUIs in general (plus the framework I used, [bubbletea](https://github.com/charmbracelet/bubbletea)) were the focus.
+For Hangman, it was my first non-trivial TUI and TUIs in general (plus the framework I used, [bubbletea](https://github.com/charmbracelet/bubbletea),) were the focus.

 I decided it was time for a project where the game *itself* was the focus.
 Something more complex than my previous projects but not too complex ;) and I am not a creative person, so copying an existing game felt like the best route.
 I leafed through some old arcade games and existing projects on GitHub.
 I almost did Space Invaders, then started liking the idea of Pac-Man, then noticed the lack of love for Ms. Pac-Man in hobby ports.
-Behind every great man is an even greater women so...
+Behind every great man is an even greater woman so...

 ## My, My, Ms. Pac-Man
 Having landed on a palatable project idea (not all are!), I needed to figure out my high-level approach.
 What tools?
 What would my Ms. Pac-Man game look and feel like?